Learn more about what inspired Encounter

 This is a story of what happens when friendship changes what we think we know, and the difference it makes to do something about it.
 It provides children a gentle invitation to talk about caring, play, and the ways in which war affects real families, like theirs.
 Lea Lyon illustrated the book in beautiful watercolors that invite the reader to slip right into the backyard where these kids play.

-For more about the book, see the publisher’s website:
+For more about the book, visit the publisher’s website.

 Order from your favorite bookstore or online bookseller.
 Let me recommend my local awesome bookstore Third Street Books in McMinnville, Oregon They’ll send books out anywhere in the USA.